By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 Abridged Editorial Award - Presentation in a special Festival issue of Abridged Magazine

-All winners will have their work produced by the Festival for exhibition in the main Festival gallery and the 2020 Photo Schwiez (Zurich, Switzerland).
+All winners will have their work produced by the Festival for exhibition in the main Festival gallery.

 Having helped to launch so many photographers careers, the Open Submission of the international Belfast Photo Festival is back with more opportunities than ever before.

-Being described as "One of the best photography festivals in the world" (Capture Magazine), the biennial Belfast Photo Festival provides a perfect platform for gaining exposure to an international audience, with previous editions having welcomed over 100,000 visitors from all over the world.
+Being described as “One of the best photography festivals in the world,” (Capture Magazine) the biennial Belfast Photo Festival provides a perfect platform for gaining exposure to an international audience, with previous editions having welcomed over 150,000 visitors from all over the world.

 The theme has been left open to remove any restrictions; submissions must be photographic or lens-based but can include incorporations of other art forms with the photographic medium (i.e. performance, painting, sculpture, music, literature etc).

-Individuals and collectives are welcome to apply; individuals should select and enter between 1-15 photographs from a particular project/series or body of work AND/OR submit their Photo-book for exhibition by providing a link to a single PDF (stored on for example: Google Drive or Dropbox)
+Individuals and collectives are welcome to apply; individuals should select and enter between 1-15 photographs from a particular project/series or body of work AND/OR submit their Photo-book for exhibition by uploading a single PDF (no image limit)

 (NOTE: You can submit both a photo-book and photographs of the same project, but an individual fee will need to be paid for both.
 If submitting only a Photo-book and not photographs, it will be your photo-book that will be selected for presentation and not photographic prints for exhibition)